pedrolaxe/modalcss/README.md

-# modalcss
+# Responsive Pure CSS Modal
-Modal Pure CSS
+Totally responsive!

 To open modal, simply create a link with (href) to the div ID 'modal'.